 The Media Day’s opening press conference (starts at 06:08)

-Steve Clark, an ex-RAAF F111 pilot who has more hours in an F111 than almost anyone else in the world (starts at 1:05:40)
+Steve Clark, a former RAAF F111 pilot who has more hours in an F-111 than almost anyone else in the world (starts at 1:05:40)

 Brett Denton, a computer technician who helps to keep the simulator operating (starts at 1:11:29)